 We all tend to take cell phones for granted these days, and it’s so easy to forget how recent it is that we’ve become so dependent on them!
-All you have to do is watch reruns of popular TV sitcoms from just a few years ago on Nick at Nite to be reminded of how relatively new they are.
+All you have to do is watch reruns of popular TV sitcoms from just a few years ago on TV Land or Nick at Nite to be reminded of how relatively new they are.
 (Remember “Car Phones?”
 How about Public Phone Booths?!)
 The pervasiveness of simple cell phones has totally changed the way business gets done in today’s fast-paced and mobile world.
 It really wasn’t that long ago that we were all tethered to our desk phones at work, or our home phones.
 If you got a call back from a prospect that you left a message for, and you happened to not be by your phone – you were out of luck!
 Now, our phones follow us everywhere … and it’s rare for a person who is expecting a call to miss it due to being away.
 And, of course, those people who are lucky (and affluent) enough to have a “smart phone” (iPhone, Droid, etc.) can combine all of the above mentioned things (#10 through #6) — literally half of this entire list — in one device held in the palm of their hands!
 It’s starting to look like Star Trek had it right!

 4. Job-Seeker Networking Groups